 Machine learning will produce superhuman intelligence in the near future.

 From the daily news, it’s easy to get the impression that computers are on the verge of seeing, speaking and reasoning as well as we are doing, after which they’ll leave us in the dust quickly.
 We certainly have come a long way in the first 50 years of artificial intelligence, and the main reason for its recent achievements, is machine learning, but there is a lot more to do.
-Computers can do a lot of narrow tasks very well, but there is still no common sense, and nobody knows how to teach it.
+Computers can do a lot of small tasks very well, but there is still no common sense, and nobody knows how to teach it.